minmus-9/sisoap/README.md

 This code is licensed under the GPLv3:

 ```
-sisoap - python lisp: solution in search of a problem
+SISOAP - python lisp: solution in search of a problem
        https://github.com/minmus-9/sisoap
 Copyright (C) 2025  Mark Hays (github:minmus-9)